thy960112/From-Per-Image-Low-Rank-to-Encoding-Mismatch/README.md

-# From Per-Image Low Rank to Encoding Mismatch
+# From Per-Image Low-Rank to Encoding Mismatch

 Code release for the ICML 2026 paper "From Per-Image Low-Rank to Encoding Mismatch: Rethinking Feature Distillation in Vision Transformers".